Vulcan Formula A car-by-car histories

-Sold to Tom Wood (Xenia, Ohio): fitted with Plymouth V8 and said to have been raced in SCCA Nationals 1969-1970.
-However, Wood did not score points in FA in either Central of Northeast Divisions in 1969, 1970 or 1971.
-His only known appearances are in two Pro races in September 1970: at Lime Rock (alongside Stockton's car), and at Mid-Ohio.
+Sold to Tom Wood (Xenia, Ohio): fitted with Plymouth V8, painted red and used in two Pro Formula A races in 1970 and 1971.
+It has been suggested that Wood used the car in SCCA Nationals, but Wood did not score points in FA in either Central or Northeast Divisions in 1970 or 1971.
+His only known appearances in 1970 are in two Pro races in September: at Lime Rock (alongside Stockton's car), and at Mid-Ohio.
 Wood reappeared with the car (now with a Chev engine) at the Elkhart Lake Pro race in July 1971, where he retired.
 Last seen when advertised by Wood in September 1971.
 Subsequent history unknown.

 Driven by: Steve Durst and Tom Wood.
 First race: War Bonnet (US R2), 16 Jun 1968.
 Total of 22 recorded races.

 'the George Alderman car'